diveshuttam/termicoder_beta/README.rst

 Usage
 -----
-Only commands highlighted here, for details we reccommend going through `sample run <https://github.com/diveshuttam/termicoder/blob/master/documentation/samplerun.md>`_ which contains detailed usage
+Only commands highlighted here, for details we recommend going through `sample run <https://github.com/diveshuttam/termicoder/blob/master/documentation/samplerun.md>`_ which contains detailed usage

 for details of a particular command use